Building a Zero-Trust AI Agent Pipeline

 agent_id: "customer-service-001"

-Every intent gets evaluated against a policy framework that checks business rules, compliance requirements, and risk thresholds:
+2. **Policy-Driven Constraints** Every intent gets evaluated against a policy framework that checks business rules, compliance requirements, and risk thresholds:

 # Refund policy example